 Where a data controller or processor has in place standard data protection clauses adopted by the Commission; or

 Where a data controller or processor has put in place an approved code of conduct or an approved certification mechanism.

-More recently, in a Privacy Day blog post in January 2020, we stated our position that any government requests for personal data that conflicts with the privacy laws of a person’s country of residence should be legally challenged.
-The European Data Protection Board (EDPB) recognized that GDPR might pose such a conflict in an assessment it released last year.
-Our commitment to compliance with GDPR means that Cloudflare would pursue legal remedies before producing data identified as being subject to GDPR in response to a U.S. government request for data.
+We have frequently stated our position that any government requests for personal data that conflict with the privacy laws of a person’s country of residence should be legally challenged.
+(See, for example, our Transparency Report and our white paper, Cloudflare’s policies around data privacy and law enforcement requests, on government requests for data.)
+The EDPB recognized that GDPR might pose such a conflict in this assessment.
+Our commitment to GDPR compliance means that Cloudflare would pursue legal remedies before producing data identified as being subject to GDPR in response to a U.S. government request for data.
 Consistent with existing U.S. case law and statutory frameworks, Cloudflare may ask U.S. courts to quash a request from U.S. authorities for personal data based on such a conflict of law.

-As noted in our transparency report, Cloudflare does not generally have access to this type of traditional customer content.
+As noted in our transparency report, Cloudflare does not have access to this type of traditional customer content for Cloudflare’s core services.
 In addition, Cloudflare has had a public commitment for many years that we have never provided any government a feed of our customers' content transiting our network and that we would exhaust all legal remedies if we were asked to do so in order to protect our customers from what we believe are illegal or unconstitutional requests.